 Welcome to the Thornhams

 They are separate civil parishes both of which are too small to have parish councils.
-They are each governed by a ‘Parsh’ or ‘Village’ meeting.
-All residents can attend and vote at the meeting.
+They are each governed by a ‘Parish’ or ‘Village’ meeting.
+All residents can attend and speak at a meeting and all on the electoral roll can vote at a meeting.
 The minutes are posted on this site here.
 Thornham Magna Thornham Parva

 To learn more about the Thornhams visit Notes from Thornham. an exceptional historical record of the Thornhams and the surrounding area. originally published in The Messenger over the last three years.

-Thornham Parva has a rare thatched church which has the grave of Sir Basil Spence the architect of the new Coventry Cathederal. but only a few scattered houses.
+Thornham Parva has a rare thatched church which has the grave of Sir Basil Spence the architect of the new Coventry Cathederal, with only a few scattered houses.